inmyth/typical-webapp/README.md

 ## Notes
 - Reader Monad

 Why Reader ?
-It helps organize dependency flow which means easier testing and easier time to visualize the software structure.
-The latter often becomes a problem when using dependency injection.
+It helps organize dependency graph which means easier testing and easier time to visualize the software structure.
+The latter often becomes a problem when working with dependency injection.
 Use Reader for all things config, repo(inMem or realDb), executor, (hopefully) controller.
-Bring configs up to application level (server, http clients don't need to be in reader and are the final user).
+Bring configs up to application level (server, http clients don't need to use reader and are the final consumer).

 - [don't make useless  trait](https://github.com/alexandru/scala-best-practices/blob/master/sections/2-language-rules.md#24-should-not-define-useless-traits)